Family and Life in Wyoming:

 I taught at Noah Webster Christian School in Cheyenne, WY for eight years.
 I taught high school Social Studies (U.S. History, World History, Geography, and U.S. Government), and Spanish.
 Every student in my Government class got their own personal copy of the Constitution.

-I own La Frontera Language Services, providing Spanish classes, course materials, and translation for individuals, businesses, and non-profit agencies.
-I particularly dislike filing government paperwork.
+I own La Frontera Language Services, providing Spanish-English translation, editing and market research for individuals, businesses, and non-profit agencies.
+I have worked with clients in North and South America, Europe, and Asia.